ethereum-optimism/community-hub/src/docs/contribute/README.md

 :::

-At the core of The Collective is the tenet **“impact = profit”**.
-This tenet aims to fix an injustice we see daily.
-Peoples impact on their community not being rewarded under capitalism.
-This flaw of the system haunts us in every aspect of modern day living.
-From infrastructure to third spaces, public goods are being cast aside and deprioritised, despite being essential.
-This problem is the thesis that Optimism is built around.
-What if we could fix how Public Goods get funded?

-**“Impact = profit” is the optimistic solution.** An experimental combination of capitalistic value capture with Collective sense making.
-A network of hardware that collects value combined with networks of humans to effectively distribute it.
-The solution we have designed is called Retroactive Public Goods Funding, or RetroPGF for short.
-Contributions to the Collective are assessed and rewarded through RetroPGF.
-You can [read more about RetroPGF here](../governance/citizens-house.md).

-This is the vision of The Optimism Collective.
-Its big!
-Beautiful.
-Ambitious, and we need all the help we can get.
-This journey will be long and have many obstacles, lessons and evolutions before the fly wheel is established.
+The Optimism Collective believes that **building public goods should be profitable.**

+This key ingredient to the [Optimistic vision](https://www.optimism.io/vision) is more than just altruism – it’s core to our success.
+Optimism’s codebase itself is an open-source project, and builds on the shoulders of countless OSS giants which came before it.

+This means public goods funding is a critical growth strategy.
+For Optimism, well-funded public goods means better developer tooling, widespread user education, safer infrastructure, and industry-leading research.
+It means Optimism can last and thrive.

+Once we show that this model can drive a successful economy for the Optimism Collective, we can scale the principle of **`impact = profit`** to the world!

+RetroPGF is a core part of Optimism’s vision.
+If done right, it will form the backbone for a new type of economy.
+As with any complex system, though, this new process can’t be centrally planned or designed all at once. **The only way to build it *well* is to build it *together*.** This journey will require care, open-mindedness, patience, and, of course, optimism!

-So, how can you have the biggest impact in The Collective?
+So, how can you have meaningful impact in The Collective?
 We recommend following these 3 very easy principles:

 1. ***Do what you love.*** → Real impact stems from passion, a love for what you do.
-2. ***Fix the problem in front of you.*** → Chances are if you have a problem, someone else has that problem as well.
-Let’s fix it!
+2. ***Fix the problem in front of you, together.*** → Chances are if you have a problem, someone else has that problem as well.
+Let’s fix it together!
 What caused the problem?
-How do you fix it, and can you fix it for everyone else?
+How do you fix it, and can we work together to fix it for everyone else?
 3. ***Do it with optimism.*** → Be kind, patient and optimistic in everything you do.

+Most importantly, make sure that your contributions align with the [Collective Intents](https://gov.optimism.io/t/collective-intents/5874).
+This will help ensure that your contribution is working towards a larger goal of the Collective.

 # Getting Started

 You can contribute towards the collective in a million different ways, and there is no way we could make processes for all of these contributions.
 Nor would we want to!
 However, getting from 0 to 1 is the hardest step.
 So we have made a few ways to get you up to speed and contributing in no time!

-If this list is too overwhelming you can start by checking out the “Get a Grant” page.
+If this list is too overwhelming you can start by checking out the [“Get a Grant”](../governance/get-a-grant.md) page.

+If you are looking for what is happening right now, add the [Optimism Public calender](https://calendar.google.com/calendar/embed?src=c_4hui70itm089e7t8q50heh1kno%40group.calendar.google.com) to see upcoming events!

 ## 🌍 Accessibility